This Conversation Is Ending Starting Right Now: Critical reception

 The Morning Call called the album "full of clever, hook-laden and emotional tunes."
 Spin, in an article about undeservedly obscure bands, wrote that This Conversation Is Ending Starting Right Now is "a minor classic of twentysomething despair."
+Lollipop Magazine praised Blair Shehan and Sergie Loobkoff's guitar interplay and knack for melodies, and ended their review by commenting that the songs "will not only have you swaying back and forth uncontrollably to the rhythms, they'll send you searching for your inner child."
 The A.V.
 Club thought that the album lacked the "desperate declarations" of Day Three of My New Life.